Krishna201i/Skillcread-project-1/DEPLOYMENT_GUIDE.md

 ## 🎉 **Ready to Deploy!**

-Your application is now perfectly structured for Netlify deployment.
+Your application is now perfectly structured for Netlify deployment with only essential files.
 Simply upload the entire project folder and enjoy your live PDF Semantic Search & RAG service!

 ---